 2.1 Experimental site

-A field experiment was set up in the NEB-Crop Research Centre, G. B. Pant University of Agriculture & Technology, Pantnagar, India, to know the effects boron enriched biochar on growth, photosynthate activity and nutrient use efficiencies in rice and wheat system of Mollisols of Indo-Gangetic Plains.
+A field experiment was set up in the NEB-Crop Research Centre, G. B. Pant University of Agriculture & Technology, Pantnagar, India, to know the effects of boron-enriched biochar on growth, photosynthate activity, and nutrient use efficiencies in rice and wheat systems of Mollisols of Indo-Gangetic Plains.
 The experiment was carried out during the Kharif and Rabi of 2024-25.
 The field is located at 29 ̊ 02´ N, 79 ̊ 48´ E, at an elevation of 238.4 m above sea level.
 The experiment was laid out in an randomized block design (RBD) with 8 treatments and four replications as follows: B control, 0.5 kg Borax/ha (B 0.5), 0.75 kg Borax/ha (B 0.75), 1.00 kg Borax/ha (B 1.00), biochar enriched with 0.5 kg Borax (BC-B 0.5), biochar enriched with 0.75 kg Borax (BC-B 0.75), biochar enriched with 1 kg Borax (BC-B 1.00), in all the treatments recommended dose of fertilizers (RDF) were applied.
-The RDF of both the crops in this region are 150:60:40 kg/ha of N: P2O5: K2O.
-One-third of the dosage of nitrogen and full doses of phosphorus and potassium are applied basally and remaining N is applied in split application according to the crop growth stages.
+The RDF of both the crops in this region is 150:60:40 kg/ha of N: P2O5: K2O.
+One-third of the dosage of nitrogen and full doses of phosphorus and potassium are applied basally, and the remaining N is applied in split applications according to the crop growth stages.
 All the Boron treatments are applied basally at the time of transplanting or sowing.
 The rice variety PR 114 and wheat variety DBW-222 were used for the study.
 The pine needle biochar was prepared through slow pyrolysis at 300 ̊C for 5 hours.
-Enrichment process was carried out following the methodology described by Labanya et al. (2023) and incorporated into the soil during tillage.
+The enrichment process was carried out following the methodology described by Labanya et al. (2023) and incorporated into the soil during tillage.

 2.2.
 Determination of nutrient use efficiencies

-Different NUE have been calculated for rice and wheat separately.
-They were computed using expressions listed in the table
+Different NUEs have been calculated for rice and wheat separately.
+They were computed using expressions listed in the table 1.

 Table 1.
-Expressions used for calculation of nutrient use efficiency indices in rice and wheat
+Expressions used for the calculation of nutrient use efficiency indices in rice and wheat